Povstalec/StargateJourney/computercraft/stargate-interface.md

 <blockquote class="warning">
 <p>
-    Unless there is a label with interface name at the function, it can be used by <b>any interface</b>.<br> If there is a label, the function **is only available** for the specified interface.
+    Unless there is a label with interface name at the function, it can be used by <b>any interface</b>.<br> If there is a label, the function <b>is only available</b> for the specified interface.
 </p>
 <p>
     A similar applies to return values.